Bruce Occena: Activism

-The International Hotel Struggle
+International Hotel struggle

-The International Hotel (I-Hotel) in San Francisco, California, was a residential building in Manilatown, housing primarily low-income Filipino and Chinese residents.
-Plans to demolish the building were set in June 1968, however, the tenants did not receive an eviction notice until October of that year.
-Its elderly residents, especially, had very few options, leaving many of them at risk of homelessness, along with losing their place in a vital community.
+The International Hotel (I-Hotel) in San Francisco, California, was a residential building in Manilatown that housed primarily low-income Filipino and Chinese residents.
+Plans to demolish the building were set in June 1968; however, the tenants did not receive an eviction notice until October of that year.
+Its elderly residents, especially, had very few options, leaving many of them at risk of homelessness, along with losing their place in the community.
 Occena was one of the AAPA Berkeley students who moved into the I-Hotel and worked to renovate the hotel while resisting the eviction of its tenants.
-In its early days of renovation, he worked at the I-Hotel as a student supporter, then helped found KDP and led all aspects of its work from its National Executive Board.
-He acted in the United Filipino Association (UFA), which advocated for welfare, housing, and medical care for the elderly living in the I-Hotel.
-He joined the association's board after an inexplicable fire cost lives, pushing the UFA to invite students into leadership positions.
+In its early days of renovation, he worked at the I-Hotel as a student supporter; he then helped found KDP and led all aspects of its work from its National Executive Board.
+He was a member of the United Filipino Association (UFA), which advocated for welfare, housing, and medical care for older people living in the I-Hotel.

 Radicalization

-Occena's radical ideals were based in the relations between the United States and the Philippines, as well as the communities that his parents grew up in.
-His political standing originated in student activism, became transnational, then locally focused, holding the influence of Filipino liberation close to the core of his work.
+Occena's radical ideals were based on the relations between the United States and the Philippines and the communities his parents grew up in.
+His political standing originated in student activism and became transnational, then locally focused, keeping the influence of Filipino liberation at the core of his work.
 Occena studied Marxism and joined the Venceremos Brigade.
-In 1969 he traveled to Cuba among of the first groups of Americans to break the blockade of travel and goods from the United States.
-His name was listed as one of the potential people Congress wanted to keep on file in case there was any conflict with Cuba.
+In 1969, he went to Cuba, traveling among the first groups of Americans to break the blockade of travel and goods from the United States.
 His participation in breaking the blockade contributed to Occena becoming interested in Marxism and Communism.
-At the University of California, Berkeley, Occena joined a study circle outside of an academic setting led by a Korean intellectual where he and other Marxists read works by Marx and Lenin in-depth.
-In addition, Occena also had connections with the Black Panthers on campus, who would sell newspapers and essays to those interested in both the Black Panther Party as a whole but also Marxism–Leninism.
+At the University of California, Berkeley, Occena joined a study circle he and other Marxists read works by Marx and Lenin in-depth.
+In addition, Occena also had connections with the Black Panthers on campus who would sell newspapers and essays to those interested in both the Black Panther Party as a whole but also Marxism–Leninism.
 Being involved in both the Venceremos Brigade and Marxism helped lead to his radicalization that would later set the foundation for the Third World Liberation Front and the KDP.